ratpack/ratpack/RELEASING.md

     1. The sync from Bintray to Central requires an account with oss.sonatype.org
     1. See [the docs](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide#SonatypeOSSMavenRepositoryUsageGuide-2.Signup) for creating an account here
     1. Add a comment to [this JIRA ticket](https://issues.sonatype.org/browse/OSSRH-8283) with your new account, asking for permission to publish to `io.ratpack`.
+1. Bintray credentials/config
+    1. Lazybones templates are published to Bintray using your Bintray account.
+You need to be a member of the Ratpack organization with permission to publish to the Lazybones repo.
+    1. Create a gradle.properties file in the root of the Ratpack project and add properties for `ratpackBintrayUser` and `ratpackBintrayApiKey` with your Bintray details.
+This file does not get committed.